ME-ICA/tedana/docs/developing.rst

 You can see the schedule via the tedana `google calendar`_.

 Everyone is welcome.
-We look forward to meeting you there :hibiscus:
+We look forward to meeting you there!

 .. _git: https://git-scm.com/
 .. _`git pro`: https://git-scm.com/book/en/v2